Sweet Chili Baked Chicken Wings

-How to make baked chicken wings in an Asian sweet chili sauce.
-Jump to the Sweet Chili Baked Chicken Wings recipe or watch our quick recipe video showing you how to make them.
+Baked chicken wings recipe tossed in a sticky, sweet chili sauce!
+Skip the oil and fryer and make these oven baked wings instead.
+Jump to the Sweet Chili Baked Chicken Wings Recipe or watch our quick recipe video showing you how to make them.

 How to Bake Sweet Chili Chicken Wings

-You’ll need Asian sweet chili sauce, light soy sauce and chili garlic sauce or fresh chili paste (sambal).
-All of the ingredients can usually be found in the International aisle of the grocery store, but if you don’t see them there, try an Asian food market or online.
+To make them, you’ll need Thai sweet chili sauce, light soy sauce and chili garlic sauce or fresh chili paste (sambal).
+All of the ingredients can be found in the International aisle of the grocery store, but if you don’t see them there, try an international market or online.